Phues/Big-Data-Labs/TP2/README.md

     Add the `<program_name>.py` and `arbres.csv` to master image file.

-    Add the `arbres.csv` to HDFS so it can be treated by slave nodes
+    Add the `arbres.csv` to HDFS so it can be treated by slave nodes:

     `hadoop fs -put arbres.csv`